jbossdemocentral/rhdm7-insurance-pricing-dmn-demo/README.md

 Red Hat Decision Manager Insurance Pricing DMN Demo
 =============================================
-This demo project will provide you with an example of creating, deploying and leveraging a set of decisions, defined in a DMN model, in a Decision Server.
+This demo project will provide you with an example of creating, deploying and leveraging a set of decisions, defined in a DMN (Decision Model & Notation) model, in a Decision Server.
 You will be given examples of calling the rules as if using it from an application through the REST API that is exposed by the server.

 The DMN model used in this demo is a simple, pre-made, example that calculates the insurance price based on someone's age and their incident history.
 This is the DRD: